 New stars continue to emerge.
 Nick Willis maintained New Zealand’s middle-distance tradition with his 2006 Melbourne Commonwealth Games gold, 2008 Beijing Olympic silver and 2016 Rio Olympic bronze for the 1,500 metres.
 New Zealanders Jonathan Wyatt, Melissa Moon and Kate McIlroy have been world champions in mountain running.

 Polynesian women have led a revival in the throwing events.
 First there was Beatrice Faumuina, who won two golds and a silver medal for the discus at the Commonwealth Games.
 She was also the 1997 world champion.
-By 2016 the powerful Valerie Adams had established herself as one of the best ever shot putters – winning successive world championships, one silver and three golds at the Commonwealth Games, gold at both the 2008 Beijing and 2012 London Olympics and silver at the 2016 Rio Olympics.
+By 2018 the powerful Valerie Adams had established herself as one of the best ever shot putters – winning successive world championships, two silvers and three golds at the Commonwealth Games, gold at both the 2008 Beijing and 2012 London Olympics and silver at the 2016 Rio Olympics.

 Despite a drop in participation, athletics remained a strong part of New Zealand sport in the 2000s, with the potential for revival.
 Children’s athletics continues to be popular, and there were impressive participation levels at the annual secondary-school competitions.
 Many of the best young athletes took up US sporting scholarships, and some used that as a springboard into international competition.
 Athletics New Zealand restructured domestic athletics, aiming to reinvigorate club athletics and generally make the sport more appealing.